popcorn-kernel/oven/README.md

 - Have a simple yet customizable bootloader for better user experince.
 - Have both, TRANS/popcorn and polyboot systems.
 - Learn and Have fun!

+# Prerequisites
+- Cargo
+- M4
+- Make
+- any package that provides dd
+- util-linux (for sfdisk)